2.3.1. Build dependencies¶

 Doxygen (for creating the source code documentation)

-Python-Packages: SciPy, Sphinx + numpydoc + breathe (user documentation generation), scikit-image, matplotlib…
+Python-Packages: SciPy, Distribute, Sphinx (user documentation generation), scikit-image, matplotlib…

 You can use any compiler and integrated development environment (IDE) which is supported by CMake (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).
 On Windows systems, we develop with Visual Studio 2015+ Professional, whereas we use QtCreator for the development under Linux.
 QtCreator is no specific CMake generator, however QtCreator directly supports CMakeLists.txt-files.
 It is also possible to use the free express edition of Visual Studio.

-Please consider that you need to install the Service Pack 1 if you want to use Visual Studio 2015 Professional to compile a 64bit version of itom.
+Please consider that you need to install the Service Pack 1 for Visual Studio 2015+ Professional when compiling a 64bit version of itom.
 It is even recommended to install the service pack for a 32bit compilation.

 Create the following environment variables (Windows only - you need to log-off from your computer in order to activate changes to environment variables):